What Majors Are Best for Law School?

 What are the Worst Majors for Law School?

 Now that you’ve had an overview of the best majors for law school, let’s dive into the worst.
-Believe it or not, law school applicants with criminal justice and pre-law degrees reported the worst LSAT scores, according to recent data from the Law School Admission Council (LSAC).
+Believe it or not, law school applicants with criminal justice and pre-law degrees reported the worst LSAT scores, according to data from the Law School Admission Council (LSAC).

 Criminal justice majors came in at 145.87, while pre-law students came in at 148.09.
 Students with majors in mathematics, policy studies, economics and international relations had the highest LSAT scores.
 This shouldn’t come as a big surprise as these majors require superior problem-solving skills, writing skills, and analytical skills.